rwash/rwash.github.io/teaching.md

 store that data in a database.
 And then we will learn how to analyze this data and why the analysis is different than the analysis of more traditional data like that from experiments.

-*Schedule: Fall 2011*
+*Schedule: Fall 2011, Fall 2013*

 **Website**: <http://webdev.cas.msu.edu/cas992/>

-#### The Future of News
+#### The Future of News / Social Media News and Information

-*JRN 492, JRN 892*
+*JRN 492, JRN 892, JRN 821*

-This special topics class is at least as much about the future of journalism as it is about computing technology.
+This special topics class (which is now a required masters class) is at least as much about the future of journalism as it is about computing technology.
 With a large majority of Americans using at least one, and often more than one, computer on a daily basis, computers have fundamentally changed the way we produce and consume journalism.
 From speeding up the news cycle to changing the way news is delivered to publicly and globally commenting on news stories, consumers have used computing technology to change their relationship with the news.
 And at the same time reporters and journalists have found equally valuable used for computers, from improved workflow to better sources to analyzing big data.

 This class is about all of these changes.
 In this class, we will explore and discuss how technology has evolved, and how the field of journalism has (in the past) and can (in the future) use that technology to improve.
 There will be a lot of